Sidra DeKoven Ezrahi: Career

+She is a peace activist in Israel and when the First Intifada broke out she was one of the initiators of a dialogue group in Jerusalem with Palestinian residents of Beit Sahour.

 Works

-DeKoven Ezrahi's early work engaged with representations of the Holocaust in literature and culture, and the theme of exile and homecoming in Jewish literature.
-Her book By Words Alone: The Holocaust in Literature was published by the University of Chicago Press in 1980 and was nominated for the National Jewish Book Award in 1981.
+DeKoven Ezrahi's early work engaged with representations of the Holocaust in literature and culture.
+Her book, By Words Alone: The Holocaust in Literature, was published by the University of Chicago Press in 1980 and was nominated for the National Jewish Book Award in 1981.

 DeKoven Ezrahi went on to focus on the Holocaust as a shifting component in the works of Israeli writers from S.Y.
 Agnon, Aharon Appelfeld and Dan Pagis to David Grossman.
 In the late 20th and early 21st centuries, she took part in discussions within the new theoretical field initiated by Saul Friedlander that dared to probe the "limits of representation.".
-"Booking Passage: On Exile and Homecoming in the Modern Jewish Imagination" published in 2000 by the University of California Press, Berkeley, explores the Jewish Journey and the trope of "return" in Jewish literature, beginning with the poems of Yehuda Halevi in the 12th century.
-It was nominated for the Koret prize in 2001.
-A version of the first half of the book was published in Hebrew by Resling Press in 2017.
-DeKoven Ezrahi posits a generic range of Jewish literature in the twentieth century on three continents.
-In contrast to the tragic Jewish narrative prevailing in Europe after the shoah and the epic narrative of modern Israel, American Jewish literature has a special place in the writings of DeKoven Ezrahi as a stage for "the Jewish comedy.
+"Booking Passage: On Exile and Homecoming in the Modern Jewish Imagination" published in 2000 by the University of California Press, explores the Jewish Journey and the trope of "return" in Jewish literature, beginning with the poems of Yehuda Halevi in the 12th century.
+It was nominated for the Koret Prize in 2001.
+A version of the first half of the book was published in Hebrew as "Ipus ha-masa ha-yehudi" (Resling Press 2017).
+"Shlosha Paytanim, a study of three poets of the “Sacred Quotidian”--Paul Celan, Dan Pagis and Yehuda Amichai" was published by Mossad Bialik in 2020.

+In her later writing, DeKoven Ezrahi posits a generic range of Jewish literature in the twentieth century on three continents.
+In contrast to the tragic Jewish narrative prevailing in Europe after the shoah and the epic narrative of modern Israel, American Jewish literature has a special place in the writings of DeKoven Ezrahi as a stage for "the Jewish comedy".
 In many essays, but particularly in monographs on Philip Roth and Grace Paley, she points to the moment in the middle of the twentieth century when the barriers were lifted and the comic potential was unleashed at the intersections between modern Jewish and Christian religious imaginations.